 We ran these experiments three times on different days and times of the day.
-We observed a range of performance based on the load on the infrastructure, as expected when using shared infrastructure at the source and destination sites and shared networking betweeen sites.
+We observed a range of performance based on the load on the infrastructure, as expected when using shared infrastructure at the source and destination sites and shared networking between sites.
+The experiment completion times were 127 minutes at 11:31pm on 7/8/13, 141 minutes at 2:59am on 7/9/13 and 159 minutes at 11:00am on 7/11/13.

-1.2.3.2.2 Fast Client Side Adaptation
+1.2.3.3 Fast Client Side Adaptation

 In the next set of experiments, we measured faster client side adaptation, where the client increases or decreases its concurrency by one transfer after every 2 completed transfers.
 In this scenario, the Policy Service again allocates 32 streams per client when it first gets a request for a client allocation, and then it has no further role in the adaptation.
-The client begins with a concurrency of 4 transfers (16 streams).
-The experimental parameters are summarized in Table VI.
+The experimental parameters are summarized in Table V.

 Client Parameters Value

 Initial concurrency 4

 Maximum concurrency 8

 Adaptation delay time (update after how many transfers) 2

 Policy Service Parameters Value

 Initial stream allocation 32

+Update allocation increment N/A

-TABLE VI.
-PARAMETERS USED FOR FAST CLIENT SIDE ADAPTATION
+TABLE V. PARAMETERS USED FOR FAST CLIENT SIDE ADAPTATION